by Susan Flantzer

 - Ælfgifu, married “a prince near the Alps”, possibly Louis, brother of King Rudolph II of Burgundy

 On May 26, 946, Eadred’s elder brother King Edmund I was murdered while celebrating the feast of St. Augustine of Canterbury at a royal hunting lodge in Pucklechurch, north of Bath, England.
-Because Edmund’s two sons were very young, he was succeeded by his 23-year-old brother Eadred who was crowned on August 16, 946 in Kingston-upon-Thames by Oda, Archbishop of Canterbury.
-The coronation was attended not only by numerous bishops but also by Welsh rulers and Scandinavian earls from the north of England who all appeared to have recognized Eadred as their overlord.
+Because Edmund’s two sons were very young, his 23-year-old brother Eadred succeeded him.
+Eadred was crowned on August 16, 946 in Kingston-upon-Thames by Oda, Archbishop of Canterbury.
+The coronation was attended by numerous bishops, Welsh rulers and Scandinavian earls from the north of England who all appeared to have recognized Eadred as their overlord.

 Eadred suffered from ill health all his life.
-He had symptoms similar to the symptoms Alfred the Great, his grandfather also had.
+He had symptoms similar to those of his grandfather Alfred the Great.
 Alfred’s contemporary biographer, the Welsh monk Asser, gave a detailed description of his symptoms, and modern doctors suspect that he had Crohn’s disease.
-However, a genetic disease such as porphyria, which Alfred’s descendant King George III may have had, is also a possibility.
+However, a genetic disease such as porphyria, which Alfred’s descendant King George III may have had, is also possible.
 Eadred’s ill health is often given as the reason he never married.

 Eadred surrounded himself with the same counselors as his brother had: Archbishop Oda of Canterbury, Bishop Ælfsige of Winchester, Bishop Cenwald of Worcester, Abbot Dunstan of Glastonbury and Ealdorman Æthelstan Half-King of East Anglia.
-Although both his half-brother King Æthelstan and his full-brother King Edmund both quelled situations in York and Northumbria and were recognized as overlords, Eadred also had issues in that region.
-However, by 952, the threat of an independent Northumbrian king finally came to an end.
+Although his half-brother King Æthelstan and his full-brother King Edmund both quelled situations in York and Northumbria and were recognized as overlords, Eadred also had issues in that region.
+However, by 952, the threat of an independent Northumbrian king finally ended.

 Towards the end of his life, Eadred’s health deteriorated drastically.
 He had physical difficulties eating and suffered from some kind of physical disability, possibly paralysis.
 He delegated most of his royal powers to Dunstan, Abbot of Glastonbury and other counselors.
 Eadred died at the age of 32 on November 23, 955 in Frome in Somerset, and was buried in the Old Minster at Winchester.
 Sometime between 1093 – 1158, his remains were moved to Winchester Cathedral which was completed and consecrated in 1093.
 Eadred’s successor was his 15-year-old nephew Eadwig, the elder son of his brother King Edmund.